crosstools/crosstools-installer/README.md

 # crosstools-installer
 The official CrossTools CLI Installer

+## Archived reason

+We felt that it was a bit unnecessary to have an installer for you, when we could already use something like powershell/shell to install crosstools for you.
+Instead, we can just update crosstools ourselves by just using it ourselves.

 ## What and why

 CrossTools Installer is a CLI application that installs CrossTools for you, without you having to manually update CrossTools yourself.
 You are able to update CrossTools very easily.